pouyaSamie/Spotify-Lyrics/README.md

 - Create a Happi Account from [this link][Happi]
 [Happi]: https://happi.dev/ "this link"

-- Add The Api Key to appsetting.json
+- Add The Api Key to Config File (currently it's appsetting.json but you can change the file name in config.json)

 - Enjoy reading Lyrics